Dre Campbell Farm

 15. Ripe Bananas

 Ripening bananas provide a pungent odor that cats despise.
-Therefore, chopping up bananas and scattering them over your garden beds will keep the critters at bay.
+So, chop up some ripe bananas and scatter them over your garden beds.

 Takeaway

-You don’t have to harm stray cats to keep them out of your yard, as there are many natural solutions to the problem.
-Consider one or more of the alternatives we’ve provided.
+You don’t have to harm stray cats to keep them out of your yard, as there are many humane natural solutions to the problem.
+Consider one or more of the natural remedies we’ve highlighted.

 1 comment